You have the possibility of seeing how different secondary search fields influence the current main search field.

 To understand what this will enable you to do, it is easiest to look at the following Venn-diagram that represents the documents that belong to different search fields as bubbles and depicts the overlap of those search fields:

-To more easily compare these intersections, we have added a "Saved Search Fields" bar chart at the bottom of the side panel.
-Here, you can choose any search field you have previously defined and the resulting bar will show the number of documents that belong both to the currently active main search field and the chosen secondary search field.
+To more easily compare these intersections, you can activate the Insights presets bar chart in the Filter tab.
+Here, you can choose any Insights preset you have previously defined, and the resulting bars will show the number of documents that belong both to the currently active main search field and the chosen Insights preset.

 Example 1: You have multiple distinct geographical markets and want to compare the importance of those markets for each search field you look at.

-→ Save a search field for each of the geographical markets and choose them in the bar chart widget.
+Step 1: Save a preset for each of the geographical markets and choose them in the bar chart widget.

-→ Now switch the main search field by choosing different saved search fields, or by simple changing its definition, and compare how these search fields are represented across your geographical markets.
+Step 2: Now switch the main search field by choosing different Insights presets, or by simply changing its definition, and compare how these search fields are represented across your geographical markets.

 Example 2: You have a set of factors or market trends that you want to compare for different technologies you are looking at.

-→ Save a search field for each of the factors or market trends.
+Step 1: Save a preset for each of the factors or market trends.

-→ Now switch between different technologies, e.g. by using the casual search.
-You can now compare the overlaps between the technology you are currently looking at and the different market trends you have added to the saved search fields bar chart.
+Step 2: Now switch between different technologies, e.g. by using the casual search.
+You can now compare the overlaps between the technology you are currently looking at and the different market trends you have added to the Insights presets bar chart.

 Nested Search Fields

-It is also possible to nest search fields, i.e. choosing a saved search field for the definition of another search field.
-This way, you can build more complex search fields using search field building blocks you have previously defined.
+It is also possible to nest search fields, i.e. choosing an Insights preset for the definition of another search field.
+This way, you can build more complex search fields using search field building blocks that you have previously defined.
 Changing one of the building blocks will then reflect across all search fields that use that particular building block.